-The membership of the Remuneration Committee is comprised of three Non-Executive Directors who are all independent directors.
+The membership of the Remuneration Committee only comprises Non-Executive Directors.
 The Chairman of the Audit & Risk Committee is a Non-Executive Director.

 The remuneration committee operates in accordance with its Charter.
 A copy of the Charter is available on the Company's website.
 The remuneration committee advises the board on remuneration and incentive policies and practices generally, and makes specific recommendations on remuneration packages and other terms of employment for executive directors, other senior executives and non-executive directors.
+Committee members receive information from external remuneration experts on recent developments on remuneration and related matters.